a few words about us

 Specialist Myofascial Release Physiotherapist

-With 24 years of Physiotherapy experience, Nikki Robinson opened this award winning private practice specialising in Myofascial Release in 2006.
+Having qualified as a Physiotherapist in 1993, Nikki Robinson opened this award winning private practice specialising in Myofascial Release in 2006.

 Winner of the Best Business Women Health and Wellbeing Award 2016